TahaKazi11/Gamemaker-Competition-Project/README.md

 # gamemaker-competition-project
-This is a 2D Platformer type game made using the GameMaker Language made for a GameMaker competition.
+This game is called Amnesia: The Fatal Dream, a GameMaker competition game project.
+It is using the GameMaker Language and is a 2D platformer.

+It has a Story mode and an endless Nightmare mode.